Lichenicolous fungus: Thallus damage

 Some lichenicolous fungi can cause significant damage to their host lichens.
 For example, the broad-spectrum pathogen Athelia arachnoidea is known to cause extensive damage in European lichen communities, particularly those affected by air pollution.
 This species, along with others like Erythricium aurantiacum, Marchandiomyces corallinus, and Parmeliicida pandemica, can severely damage or kill entire lichen populations.
 In one documented instance, Lecanora conizaeoides recovered from parasitic infection by Licheniconium lecanorae.
 The lichen accomplished this through vigorous growth at the apothecium's margin, which effectively buried both the damaged hymenium and the parasite's pycnidia within its thallus.

 Gall-like malformations

 The galls of Tremella parmeliarum, a lichenicolous basidiomycete, are evident on its host lichen Parmotrema reticulatum.

-A significant group of lichenicolous fungi are the cecidogenous (gall-inducing) taxa.
+A group of lichenicolous fungi are the cecidogenous (gall-inducing) taxa.
 Approximately 40 species of lichenicolous ascomycetes and basidiomycetes are known to induce gall formations on their host thalli, often in a species-specific manner.
 Some of these fungi stimulate the growth of both the mycobiont and photobiont, although the exact mechanisms are not fully understood, while others parasitise the photobiont.